MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkarg_present.md

-### -field pAllocationInfo

-[in] Reserved for system use.
-The display miniport driver should ignore this member.

-This member is available beginning with Windows 7.

-### -field pPresentMultiPlaneOverlayInfo

-[in] A pointer to a structure of type <a href="..\d3dkmddi\ns-d3dkmddi-_dxgk_presentmultiplaneoverlayinfo.md">DXGK_PRESENTMULTIPLANEOVERLAYINFO</a> that specifies info on a VidPN input and an overlay plane to display.

-Supported starting with Windows 8.

 ### -field pDmaBuffer

 [out] A pointer to the start of the DMA buffer, which is aligned on 4 KB.
 This buffer can be sent through DMA to the graphics hardware.
 Before the display miniport driver returns from the <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi_present.md">DxgkDdiPresent</a> function, the driver should set <b>pDmaBuffer</b> to the next empty byte that follows the last byte that the driver wrote to, or the driver should point to the location (one byte beyond the buffer space) if no more space is available.
 This location would have been correct if the buffer was large enough.